A complex web of international fraud & intrigue

 A scientist working with Jeff Katz even went so far as to put bricks inside his clothing and move around in a very similar way to that which Calvi would have done, he recorded quite a considerable chaffing to his skin from the bricks, there was no chaffing at all on Calvi’s body that could have been caused by the bricks.

-In 2002, a new investigation recorded that the verdict for the death of Roberto Calvi was most likely murder and things picked up the pace a little and The Metropolitan Police re-opened the case in 2003 as a murder enquiry and several new factors came to light.
+In 2002, a new investigation recorded that the verdict for the death of Roberto Calvi was most likely murder and things picked up the pace a little.
+The Metropolitan Police re-opened the case in 2003 as a murder enquiry and several new factors came to light.

 It is more than likely that Roberto Calvi had some deep “inside knowledge” of some powerful Italian politicians, the people of the Vatican and their corrupt dealings.
 Either way, he was a man who “knew far too much” and once he escaped to England it was too much of a risk to allow him to slip away.